UCI-Libraries/Python/README.md

-UCI Libraries
+UCI Libraries Digital Scholarship Services

-Tuesday February 26, 2019 & Thursday February 28, 2019
+Wednesday May 1, 2019 & Friday May 3, 2019

 1:00 PM - 5:00 PM

 Instructor(s): Danielle Kane

-<b><a href="https://www.eventbrite.com/e/uci-libraries-programming-with-python-tickets-53882449858">REGISTER HERE</a></b>
+<b><a href="https://www.eventbrite.com/e/uci-libraries-programming-with-python-tickets-60088155290">REGISTER HERE</a></b>

 Please Note: You must be a UCI affiliate to register, please contact kaned@uci.edu if you are not a member of the UCI community to see if there is room before registering